Code-Institute-Submissions/MSP-6/README.md

 # Testing

 The subsections detail the proposed approach for testing of the final product.
-Due to the size and nature of this project, a full V-Style testing approach will not be required.
+Due to the size and nature of this project, a full testing approach (ie V-model or Agile) will not be required.
 Instead, a simplified version of agile will be adopted.

 ## Unit Testing